 The court is also authorized to award the poorer parent his or her attorney's fees and costs incident to establishing or modifying a child support award, as part of the litigation.

-I would be pleased to meet with you for a no-charge consultation to discuss what you might expect in seeking or defending the establishment or modification of child support for your children.
+I would be pleased to meet with you for a no-charge consultation to discuss what you might expect in seeking or defending the establishment, enforcement and modification of child support for your children.